 Information on APJ Abdul Kalam’s Career

 APJ Abdul Kalam wanted to be a pilot; however, he missed his dream narrowly.

 His contribution to the medical industry is immense.
 Together with Dr. Raju, he developed a Coronary Stent in 1998.
-It was a low cost stent and was later named ‘KAlam-Raju Stent’ in their honour.
+It was a low-cost stent and was later named ‘KAlam-Raju Stent’ in their honor.
 Both of them together also developed the ‘Kalam-Raju Tablet’.
 This was a strong and robust tablet PC designed for the purpose of health in the rural parts of India.

 APJ Abdul Kalam was the 11th President of our country.
 He served from July 25, 2002, till July 25, 2007.
 After his presidency, he has been a visiting professor at IIM-A and IIM-I.